Deep Visual Odometry with Events and Frames: Experiments

-\textbf{Timing Results:} To further motivate the use of the proposed Asynchronous and Massively Parallel encoders, as opposed to the hierarchical and sequential RAM Net encoders \cite{ramnet}, we now assess their performance in terms of processing speed.
-We time the two encoders on the ablation test set by recording the time required to extract features $\Sigma_j$ from a single frame (or event), averaged over the full dataset, on a Quadro RTX 8000 GPU.
-RAM Net takes $370$ ms on average, while the proposed RAMP Net only takes $47$ ms, resulting in a $7.9\times$ speedup.
-By processing features pixel-wise, our encoder can indeed exploit much higher parallelism than RAM Net.
+\textbf{Timing Results:} To further motivate the use of the proposed RAMP encoders, as opposed to RAM Net \cite{ramnet}, we time the two encoders on the TartanAir test set.
+We measure the average time required to extract features $\Sigma_j$ from a single frame (or event) on a Quadro RTX 8000 GPU.
+RAM Net takes $370$ ms on average, while the proposed RAMP Net only takes $47$ ms, resulting in a $8\times$ speedup.
+Leveraging pixel-wise feature processing, our encoder exploits significantly higher parallelism than RAM Net.